What's PLANERGY?

 The accounts payable turnover ratio provides a good look at how quickly your company can pay off its debts by looking at the number of days between vendor and supplier purchases and when payment is made.

-The number of days used in this calculation can vary, depending on the frequency the ratio is calculated.
 For those calculating the accounts payable turnover ratio quarterly, the number of days used is 90, while a full year is 365 days.

 The formula for calculating the accounts payable turnover ratio is as follows: